 Giving to charity

-If you give money using the lump sum donation scheme the charity gets an additional 25%.
-So if you donate £100, the charity will get an additional £25.
+If you give money using the lump sum donation scheme the charity gets an additional 25% on top of your donation.

 The following rules apply to the donation:

 - the minimum single amount is £50 (also see payroll giving, below)

 - the charity must have been exempted from income tax and established in Jersey

 - you should be liable to pay income tax (see below if you do not pay tax)

 - you must be resident in Jersey for tax purposes on the date you make the donation

 - it is not subject to a condition that any part of it can be repaid

 - it is not due under a deed of covenant